gomes-aline/Peer_Review/README.md

 ## The "run_analysis.R" script

-This R Script execute the following steps
+This R Script executes the following steps

 * Download the zipfile with the **download.file** function;
 * Unzip it to the work directory with the **unzip** function, from the "utils" package;